 Our District will allow community use of our facilities based on our facility use guidelines.

 Supervision is limited to ICCSD employees with extra-duty contracts through Appendix C of the ICEA negotiated agreement.
 Prior to serving as a volunteer (or unpaid) coach/sponsors, individuals must complete a 2021 volunteer form.
 Activities that meet on-site must have a staff sponsor at all gatherings.
 If a staff sponsor is not available, the Activity must meet virtually.

 Face coverings and social distancing

-Concession/refreshments stands will utilize standard operations during the 2021 - 2022 school year.
+Concession/refreshments stands will utilize standard operations.

 For travel out of the District, students and staff must comply with local, state, and federal regulations in effect in the location the students and/or staff are traveling.
 Students and staff must continue to comply with District guidance as well.
 The District strongly encourages any program that is planning travel outside the District to obtain travel insurance as travel guidance could change based on JCPH, IDPH, CDC guidance, and/or County transmission rates.
 The District will not reimburse families for trips canceled due to changes in the District’s health and safety guidelines or changes made by other jurisdictions/organizations.